BWibo/3dcitydb-mkdocs/docs/citydb-tool/export-cityjson.md

 The `export cityjson` command supports CityJSON versions 2.0, 1.1, and 1.0 as output formats.
 Use the `--cityjson-version` option to select a specific version for export (default: `2.0`).

-!!! warning "Note"
-    Since CityJSON implements only a subset of the [CityGML Conceptual Model](https://docs.ogc.org/is/20-010/20-010.html), city model data stored in the 3DCityDB `v5` may not be fully exportable to a CityJSON output file.
-Where possible, citydb-tool applies automatic conversions to ensure compatibility.

 ### Streaming exports

-By default, CityJSON data is exported using the [CityJSON Text Sequence](https://www.cityjson.org/cityjsonseq/){target="blank"}
-format to efficiently handle large exports.
-Features are exported sequentially in chunks as individual `CityJSONFeature` objects, each written to the output file on a separate line.
-This streaming approach improves memory efficiency, reduces storage requirements, and provides immediate access to the streamed data.
+When exporting to CityJSON 2.0 and 1.1, the default output format is [CityJSON Text Sequence (CityJSONSeq)](https://www.cityjson.org/cityjsonseq/){target="blank"}, which efficiently supports streaming large exports.
+Features are exported in chunks as individual `CityJSONFeature` objects, with each object written to the output file on a separate line.
+This streaming approach improves memory efficiency, reduces storage requirements, and allows immediate access to the data as it is streamed.

-!!! warning "Disabling streaming exports"
-    You can disable streaming export by using the `--no-json-lines` option.
+If the newline-delimited CityJSONSeq format is not preferred, streaming can be disabled using the `--no-json-lines` option.

+!!! note
+    CityJSON 1.0 does not support CityJSONSeq or streaming.

+!!! warning
     Without streaming, the entire export must be loaded into memory before being written to the output file, which could quickly exceed system memory limits for large exports.
 In such cases, consider using [filters](export.md#querying-and-filtering) or [tiled exports](export.md#tiled-exports) to reduce the export size.

-!!! note
-    Streaming export is not available when exporting to CityJSON 1.0.

 ### Upgrading CityGML 2.0 and 1.0